vvscode/docs/docs/rcs/rcs-http-rest/rcs-rest-agent-event-endpoint.md

 ---
-title: "Agent Event Endpoint"
+title: Agent Event Endpoint
-excerpt: ""
+excerpt: ''
 ---
 The agent event endpoint provides operations for sending events from the agent to the user.